Healthdirect Free Australian health advice you can count on.

 What symptoms are related to a cough?

-CHECK YOUR SYMPTOMS — Use the colds and flu Symptom Checker and find out if you need to seek medical help.
+CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What causes a cough?

-Short-term cough
+Short-term cough (less than 3 weeks)

 Persistent cough

-• whooping cough (pertussis)
+• Infections such as whooping cough (pertussis).

-• lung cancer or cancer of the larynx
+• Lung cancer or cancer of the larynx.

 When should I see my doctor?

-• you cough up blood, mucus, or phlegm
+• cough up blood, mucus, or phlegm

-• you have trouble sleeping because of coughing
+• have trouble sleeping because of coughing

 • a cough that lasts longer than 2 weeks, with or without a cold